Innovation and Entrepreneurship in Europe: Business Models and Financing Models

 Building business models from an in-depth understanding of the gap between innovation and business in Europe.
 You will explore innovation challenges faced by European companies, gain insights into how governments and business cultures in the European Union influence innovation, and discover the traits of innovative ventures and people.

 We start with the focus of successful clusters in the Netherlands.
-Agribusiness is one one of them, and so is the Food Valley Netherlands.
+Agribusiness is one of them, and so is the Food Valley Netherlands.

 Having the capacity to adapt to an ever-changing business environment is turning out to be the single most important factor for companies to remain successful.
 With the European Union (EU) struggling for its once crucial role in the global economy, this perhaps goes even more for European companies than for those on other continents.
 Incredibly tough competition -both within the EU as well as from other parts of the world-, an economic crisis that does not seem to end, and the legislative opportunities and barriers within the EU, are all factors that are challenging European companies and initiatives in remaining successful players in their field.

-This course provides you with the opportunity to explore these challenges and the solutions companies find, as well as gain an insight into how the different business cultures in the EU influence the choices that are made.
+This two-weeks' course provides you with the opportunity to explore these challenges and the solutions companies find, as well as gain an insight into how the different business cultures in the EU influence the choices that are made.
 Optimization of supply chains, emergence of new business models, implementation of corporate social responsibility, focus on sustainable innovation, and creative approaches to brand identity – these are all (parts of) innovation strategies used by European companies to deal with their challenges and prepare for the future.

 The rapidly changing business world also affects today’s job market and increases the need for innovative and entrepreneurial individuals.
 Often, this requires more than a brilliant idea or unique skill set.
 For the next generation of leaders this course offers the opportunity to develop the mind-set, skills, competencies and experiential learning that enable you to promote innovation either as a productive member of an emerging firm or as an entrepreneur.
 You will work on topics like personal values, communication, and team diversity enabling you to develop your own creativity, opportunity-seeking and opportunity-recognizing abilities.